SnowSoftware/cloudmanagement-integrations/Azure/Create_Deployment_Destination/Readme.md

-# Commander - Enable creation of new deployment destinations via Service Portal
+# Commander Sample - Enable creation of a New Azure deployment destinations via Service Portal

 To create a new deployment destination to allow recently on-boarded customers to provision workloads effectively.
 This can be extended easily to have a dynamic list of appropriate resource groups based on selection.
 Please refer to https://docs.snowsoftware.com/commander/admin-portal/adding-dynamic-lists-to-forms.htm or contact your Snow representative to learn more.